-VI.
-Volunteer Florida Application Criteria
+V. Volunteer Florida Application Criteria

 - A. All proposals must request a minimum of the equivalent of 10 full time AmeriCorps member positions.
-Volunteer Florida may consider funding for proposals who commit to increasing to 10 full time AmeriCorps member positions within a three-year period. - B. Members must serve in a minimum of pairs at service locations. - C. The equivalent of a minimum of one full time equivalent (FTE) staff position is required for program management. - D. Type of Award - I. New applicants (the applicant was not funded in the previous funding cycle) are eligible for cost reimbursement awards only.
+Volunteer Florida may consider funding for proposals who commit to increasing to 10 full time AmeriCorps member positions within a three-year period. - B. Members must serve in a minimum of pairs at service locations. - C. The equivalent of a minimum of one full time equivalent (FTE) staff position is required for program management. - D. Type of Award - I. New applicants (the applicant was not funded in the previous funding cycle) are eligible for cost reimbursement awards only. - II.

-- II.
 Recompeting applicants (the applicant has completed one three-year funding period and is applying for a new funding period), are eligible for fixed amount awards or cost reimbursement awards, pending Volunteer Florida approval. - III.
-Continuation applicants (the applicant received funding during the previous funding cycle), should continue their grant application in the current award status. - E. Maximum Cost per Member Service Year (MSY) - I. The maximum allowable federal request is \$23,000 per member service year (MSY) for Cost Reimbursements and for Fixed Amount grant applications. - Continuation applicants, as defined in application instructions, may apply for expansions - dollars, MSY and/or members, up to the maximum allowable federal request. - F. The minimum required living allowance for full time members is \$17,600 - G. Match A first time successful applicant is required to provide match funding at 24 percent for the first three-year funding period.
+Continuation applicants (the applicant received funding during the previous funding cycle), should continue their grant application in the current award status. - E. Maximum Cost per Member Service Year (MSY) - I. The maximum allowable federal request is \$28,800 per member service year (MSY) for Cost Reimbursements and for Fixed Amount grant applications. - II.
+Continuation applicants, as defined in application instructions, may apply for expansions - dollars, MSY and/or members, up to the maximum allowable federal request.

+- F. The minimum required living allowance for full time members is \$17,600 - G. Match A first time successful applicant is required to provide match funding at 24 percent for the first three-year funding period.
 Overall grantee share of total program costs increases gradually beginning in year 4 to 50% by the tenth year of funding and any year thereafter.
 See cost reimbursement grants match requirements chart found on page 10 of the 2023 State and National Grants Notice of Funding Opportunity and 45 CFR §2521.60. - H. Volunteer Florida's internal and external application review will align with the application review information criteria published on page 20 of the 2023 State and National Grants Notice of Funding Opportunity. - I. Note: Page 27, E.2.
-Review and Selection Process of the 2023 State and National Grants Notice of Funding Opportunity, refers to federal competition only. - J. Member Training Volunteer Florida requires the following four trainings be provided to members: CPR and first aid training, diversity and inclusion, citizenship and disaster preparedness and response.
-Funding source can be at entity's discretion. - K. New applicants must opt into an August 1, 2023 start date.
+Review and Selection Process of the 2023 State and National Grants Notice of Funding Opportunity, refers to federal competition, not the state competition. - J. Member Training Volunteer Florida requires the following four trainings be provided to members: CPR and first aid training, diversity and inclusion, citizenship and disaster preparedness and response.
+Funding source can be at entity's discretion. - K. AmeriCorps Planning Grants are available to provide support to a grant recipient to develop an operational AmeriCorps program with a maximum award of \$75,000 for a 12 month period. - L. All applicants must opt into an August 1, 2023 start date.

-VII.
+VI.
 Evaluation